CristianPeralta/store-helper-bot/README.md

 ### Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following variables.
+Copy the contents from `.env.example` and update the values as needed.

+> **Important**: You must obtain a `FIREWORKS_API_KEY` from [Fireworks AI](https://fireworks.ai/) to use the chatbot features.
+This key is required for the AI functionality to work properly.

 ```
 # Database